Leaf House. Sydney, Australia

 Year: 2007 – 2009

-The building draws on organic forms and natural forces, expressing these within the structure and creating connections between the interior and exterior.
+The building draws on organic forms and natural forces, expressing these within the structure and elements of the building, creating connections between in and outside.

-It responds to a prominent location in-the-round, constantly changing shape in relation to its surroundings and providing unique impressions from every aspect.
+It responds to a beautiful location in-the-round, constantly changing shape in relation to its surroundings and developing a presence unique from every aspect.

 The design incorporates environmental principles including a passive heating/cooling system, low energy lighting, appliance and power systems, rainwater retention techniques and the use of site-sourced materials.
 It combines these with both high & low-tech material applications to produce a building that is harmonious, responsive and engages both occupants and the environment.